ibm-cloud-docs/cloud-databases/howto-sat-loc.md

 {: .note}

 First, obtain your `ROKS-Service-cluster-ID` by entering the following command into the IBM Cloud CLI:
 ```
-ibmcloud oc cluster ls --provider satellite
+ic sat service ls  --location <location name/location id>
 ```
 {: pre}

+The output of the command will include the Cluster ID of the newly created Satellite service cluster.

-See the example below for an AWS Satellite location storage assignment:
+Use the Cluster ID as an input parameter for `--service-cluster-id` in the following AWS Satellite location storage assignment command:
 ```
 ibmcloud sat storage assignment create  \\
     --name "ebs-assignment"  \\
     --service-cluster-id <ROKS-Service-cluster-ID>  \\
     --config 'aws-ebs-config-storage-testing-1'
 ```
-After storage assignment has been created, allow up to 30 minutes for the database instance to be ready for usage.
+After the storage assignment has been created, allow up to 30 minutes for the database instance to be ready for usage.